Outer East Football Netball League

-The Outer East Football Netball League is an Australian rules football and netball league stretching from the Goulburn Valley, Dandenong Ranges and western Gippsland within Victoria.
+The Outer East Football Netball League is an Australian rules football and netball league stretching from the Goulburn Valley, Dandenong Ranges, and western Gippsland within Victoria.

 History

 The league was formed with the merger of the Yarra Valley Mountain District Football League and the South East Football Netball League in 2018.

 In 2020 the league admitted Broadford from the Riddell District Football League and junior club Berwick Springs.
 The Titans competed in the underage competition in 2019.

 The 2020 season was cancelled due to government restrictions of contact sport because of the Covid pandemic.

+Following a restructure of the competition, Division Two was discontinued after the 2023 season.

+Narre Warren and Berwick Springs left to join the Southern FNL following the 2024 season.